effectfully-ou/sketches/has-lens-done-right/README.md

 tf = lens @"bar"
 ```

-Note that we have poly-kinded update under a type family (`a :: k` to `a' :: k'`).

 ## Conclusions

 So the `SameModulo` approach

 - compared to the monomorphic version: does the job
-- compared to the version with functional dependencies: less straightforward, doesn't fall apart on direct phantom types and type families (both can be encoded with a small indirection with functional dependencies).
+- compared to the version with functional dependencies: less straightforward, doesn't fall apart on direct phantom types and type families (both can be encoded with a small indirection with the functional dependencies approach).
-- compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on direct phantom types and type families (both can _probably_ be encoded with a small indirection with functional dependencies).
+- compared to the version with type families: type inference is not half-broken, less noise, doesn't fall apart on direct phantom types and type families (both can _probably_ be encoded with a small indirection with the type families approach).